marmelab/react-admin/docs/List.md

 ![List with aside](./img/list_aside.webp)

-PAss a React element as the  `aside` prop for that purpose:
+Pass a React element as the `aside` prop for that purpose:

 {% raw %}
 ```jsx